wp-plugins/masonry-post-gallery/readme.txt

 Possible values:  "ASC", "DESC"

+== MPG Gallery Display Parameter ==

 = gallery_align =
 Specifies whether the entire gallery is aligned to the left, right, or centre of the page.
 This does not align the images within the gallery.

 Default value:    "center"

 Possible values:  "left", "right", "center

+== MPG JavaScript Contingency Parameters ==

+These parameters exist for when JavaScript is turned off.
+Masonry cannot function without JavaScript, so these parameters help you display a workable gallery even when Masonry is not functioning.
+Without JavaScript the gallery will revert to a grid layout.

+= noscript_max_width =
+This setting here allows you to specify the max_width of each image should JavaScript be disabled.

+This value can be set to a percentage.
+"33%" will generate three columns as that is 30% of the layout area.
+This can be used in conjunction with the parameters below to create a centred grid layout.

+Default value:    "none"

+Possible values:  "##px", "##%" or "none", e.g. "300px" or "33%"

+= noscript_max_height =
+This allows you to specify the max_height of each image should JavaScript be disabled.

+Default value:    "none"

+Possible values:  "##px" or "none", e.g. "300px"

+= noscript_width =
+This allows you to force the width of each element should JavaScript be disabled.

+Default value:    "auto"

+Possible values:  "##px" or "##%" or "auto", e.g. "150px"

+= noscript_height =
+This allows you to force the height of each element should JavaScript be disabled.

+Default value:    "auto"

+Possible values:  "##px" or "##%" or "auto", e.g. "150px"

 == Frequently Asked Questions ==